donaldRwilliams/vICC/paper.md

 ![Posterior Inclusion Probabilities](man/figures/pip_joss.png)

-Figure 1: Posterior inclusion probabilities for each group that provides the evidence for differing from the average within-group variance.
+Figure 1: Posterior inclusion probabilities for each group that provide the evidence for differing from the average within-group variance.

 The group-level ICCs are plotted with